geosimulation :: innovative geospatial simulation and analysis but innovative people

 Simulating crowd behavior

-Wi-Fi mapping and geography
+Wi-Fi geography

 Simulating sprawl